-The sorting process is a critical step in many types of recycling, from pallets to plastics and more.
-Better accuracy allows for greater value recovery through better separation of different grades of material.
+The sorting process is a critical step in many types of recycling, from textiles to pallets to plastics and more.
+Better accuracy allows for greater value recovery through a better separation of different grades of material.
 Automation of sorting additionally helps in reducing labor requirements.

 The same issue around sortation holds true for the garment or textile recycling sector as well.
 Garment recycling is a key component of reducing the garment industry's enormous carbon footprint, but its potential is still not fully realized due to a lack of technology being readily available to this application, particularly when it comes to sorting.

 Garment recovery and reuse for charity purposes is an important component of the recycling effort, accounting for roughly 50 percent of recovery in countries such as the Netherlands, in addition to other clothing reuse niches.
 The other 50 percent, however, must be sorted – still often manually.
 In addition to the exhaustive labor requirements associated with manual sorting, difficulties in identifying specific fabrics have resulted in inadequately sorted textiles being used for generally more low-grade applications such as stuffing or rags, rather than recovered for higher grade applications where such material could supplement the use of virgin fiber.